-A.27 Scenario A.28 Candidate Service Orders (with subtype) Required to fulfil scenario Notes (these only relate to SMALL customers).
-A.30 То МРВ A.31 A.32 To DNSP A.33 A.34 New Connection required A.35 • Metering Service Work (MSW) Install Meter A.36 • • Supply Service Works (SSW) Allocate NMI Establish Permanent Supply Establish Temporary in Permanent Establish Temporary Supply A.37 New Connection processes are different is each jurisdictions.
+A.27 Scenario A.28 Candidate Service (Orders (with subtype) Required to fulfil scenario A.29 Notes (these only relate to SMALL customers).
+A.30 To MPB A.31 To DNSP A.32 A.33 A.34 New Connection required A.35 Metering Service Work (MSW) • Install Meter A.36 Supply Service Works (SSW) Allocate NMI Establish Permanent Supply Establish Temporary in Permanent Establish Temporary Supply A.37 New Connection processes are different is each jurisdictions.
 Refer to Guide process maps.
-A.38 Additions & Alterations - Scenario requires metering work only • 1 Metering Service Work Move Meter nstall Meter (assumes additional to existing) A.40 - without required s Metering Work can be achieved supply isolation.
-If Supply isolation is I then a SSW - Temporary Isolation equired to be sent to the DNSP.
+A.38 Additions & Alterations - Scenario requires metering work only A.39 Metering Service Work Move Meter Install Meter (assumes additional to existing) A.40 - Assumes Metering Work can be achieved without supply isolation.
+If Supply isolation is required then a SSW - Temporary Isolation will be required to be sent to the DNSP.

-A.42 Additions & Alterations - Scenario requires metering upgrade and supply service upgrade A.43 Metering Service Work Move Meter Install Meter (assumes additional to existing) Install Controlled Load A.44 Supply Service Works Supply Alteration Temporary Isolation .45 A.46 This scenario includes an upgrade to the Supply service.
+A.42 Additions & Alterations - Scenario requires metering upgrade and supply service upgrade A.43 Metering Work Move Meter Install Meter (as additional to ex Install Controlle isting) Supply Service Works Supply Alteration Temporary Isolation A.46 This scenario includes an upgrade to the Supply service.
 This will typically be required when a site moves from single phase to 3 phase as a result of increased load requirements.
 A SSW will be typically sent to the DNSP requesting this upgrade and a MSW will be sent to the metering provider to upgrade the meter.
 It is likely that a level of co-ordination between the DNSP, the MP and the customers REC will be required.
-A.47 Remote De- energisation Required (non-VIC) A.48 De-energisation Remote Recipient Discretion A.50 Service not supported by DNSP A.51 Initiator should refer to the MeteringInstallationtypecode (COMMS4D) in MSATS to determine if the meter supports this functionality.
+A.47 Remote De- energisation Required (non-VIC) A.48 De-energisat Remote Recipient Discre 50 Service not supported by DNSP A.51 Initiator should refer to the MeteringInstallationtypecode (COMMS4D) in MSATS to determine if the meter supports this functionality.

-A.52 A.53 Physical De- energisation required A.54 De-energisation Local Meter Disconnection 55 A.56 De-energisation Remove Fuse Local Meter Disconnection A.57 A.58 In general physical de-energisation will be performed by the DNSP unless the Initiator wishes this to be performed at the metering via the lifting of the meter's internal contactor.
+A.52 A.53 Physical De- energisation required A.54 De-energisation • Local Meter Disconnection 55 A.56 De-energisation Remove Fuse Local Meter Disconnection A.57 A.58 In general physical de-energisation will be performed by the DNSP unless the Initiator wishes this to be performed at the metering via the lifting of the meter's internal contactor.
 This service can be requested of the MP.
 A.59 Remote Re- energisation required A.60 Re-energisation Remote Recipient Discretion A.61 A.62 Service not supported by DNSP A.63 A remote re-energisation can be requested of a metering provider where remote services are allowed.
 Initiator should refer to the Metering Installation code (COMMS4D) in MSATS to determine if the meter supports this functionality.
 Cannot be requested for meters with a MeteringInstallationtypecode of 'MRAM'.